Devotion To The Motion Suggest E-Motion

-One of the pitfalls/problems in Latin American Competitive dancing is the tendency to emphasize the “narrative” element of a couple dancing together.
-The “male part” tends to become increasingly macho, exceedingly heterosexual.
+One of the pitfalls in Latin American competitive dancing is the tendency to emphasize the “narrative” element of a couple dancing together.
+Thus, the “male part” tends to become increasingly macho, exceedingly heterosexual.

-This image is created by the overt gestures in the choreography, the exaggerated facial expression, and the exaggerated costumes and by the accompanying clichéd commercial music.
-The “woman’s” part is exaggerated in the same way presenting an unsubtle image of a stereotypical sexy female.
+We create this image by the overt gestures in the choreography, the exaggerated facial expression, and the exaggerated costumes.
+Furthermore, the clichéd commercial music accompanies all of the above.
+Also, we exagerate the “woman’s” part in the same way by presenting an unsubtle image of a stereotypical sexy female.

-All too often dancers are taught to be more sexy, feminine, butch, macho, masculine, even words as “high-class prostitutes” have been used to explain the characterization.
-I believe that those words are insulting to the dancer as a human being and even suggest that if we are ourselves we are not a man or a woman enough.
-As a dog may walk on his hind legs, but he cannot lose his “dogginess” so a dancer who is a human being can never lose his “humanness”.
+All too often we teach dancers to be more sexy, feminine, butch, macho, masculine.
+Sometimes, we use even words as “high-class prostitutes” to explain the characterization.
+I believe that those words are insulting to the dancer as a human being.
+Even more, it suggests that we are ourselves we are not a man or a woman enough.
+For example, a dog may walk on his hind legs, but he cannot lose his “dogginess”.
+In the same way a dancer who is a human being can never lose his “humanness”.

-Because a dancer is a person he or she can never be wholly abstract.
+A dancer is a person he or she can never be wholly abstract.
 A male person is a man dancing, a female person is a woman dancing.
-Together the statement is made.
+They make the statement together.
 Nothing more is necessary to create man and woman, one does not have to “act” man or woman.

 We can draw out the essence of a moment in a dance by attending to one or two of the movement structures.
-We are already man or woman so we can diminish the “acting out” of our “maleness” of “femaleness” and concentrate on the fundamental structure which gives that particular moment its “life” in the dance.
+We are already man or woman so we can diminish the “acting out” of our “maleness” of “femaleness”.
+Concentrate on the fundamental structure which gives that particular moment its “life” in the dance.

 To do this it is essential to understand how the flexible torso movements, the zig-zag parading floor patterns and the alternating impulse/impact rhythms of the Samba are its very essence.
-They are the fundamentals of the dance and need to be created by the dancer.
+These are the fundamentals of the dance.
+They need to be created by the dancer.
 They do not exist outside of the moving dancer’s body.

-When the dancer changes the emphasis from torso to hips spending time sinking into transferences of weight, sliding past and circling around their partner, merging impact/impulse rhythms to create a continuity of movement we no longer see the Samba but these movements collectively create the Rumba.
+When the dancer changes the emphasis from torso to hips spending time sinking into transferences of weight, sliding past and circling around their partner, merging impact/impulse rhythms to create a continuity of movement we no longer see the Samba.
+These movements collectively create the Rumba.

 Devotion to the motion will more economically, more clearly, more accurately, more excitingly, more subtly create the essence of the dance.